HealthPartners Occupational Medicine Residency Program participates outside of the ERAS Match program.

 - Patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism and systems-based practice

-- Three other letters of recommendation
+- Three other letters of recommendation from people who have worked with you clinically

 - A Dean’s letter from medical school if graduated in the last 10 years